Daniel1magdy/DEPI_Final_Project/README.md

 - Deploy the application by running a container from the image using Ansible.
 - Apply the monitoring on the machine using Prometheus.

-2- Create the EC2 instance using terraform instead of using the local VM (Plus)

-## The expected delevirable

 Github repo containes
 - The src code.